jsplumb/jsplumb/etc/api/core.api.md

     abstract setAttribute(el: T["E"], name: string, value: string): void;
     // (undocumented)
     abstract setAttributes(el: T["E"], atts: Dictionary<string>): void;
+    // Warning: (ae-incompatible-release-tags) The symbol "setConnectorHover" is marked as @public, but its signature references "AbstractConnector" which is marked as @internal
+    //
     // (undocumented)
     abstract setConnectorHover(connector: AbstractConnector, h: boolean, doNotCascade?: boolean): void;
+    // Warning: (ae-incompatible-release-tags) The symbol "setConnectorVisible" is marked as @public, but its signature references "AbstractConnector" which is marked as @internal
+    //
     // (undocumented)
     abstract setConnectorVisible(connector: AbstractConnector, v: boolean): void;
     // (undocumented)